 Since a 2002 U.S.-backed offensive, security has vastly

 attracting billions of dollars in investment as explorers pushed

-into more remote areas in search of crude.
+into ever remoter areas in search of crude.

-But the FARC stepped up attacks on energy and oil
+But the FARC stepped up attacks last year on oil and energy

-infrastructure in 2012.
-Its bombings of pipelines rose nearly
+infrastructure.
+Its bombings of pipelines shot up nearly three

 power transmission towers fell by nearly half in the same period

-In the latest incident, Colombia's army said the FARC blew
+In the latest incident, Colombia's army said that the FARC

-up a transmission tower in a rural zone in the Norte de
+blew up an transmission tower in a rural zone in the Norte de